mgoldsmith/SampleLauncher/README.md

+# SampleLauncher

+Simple macOS app that acts similarly to Ableton's Clip view, launching a static set of loops based on MIDI input and clicks on the UI.
+Loops play in sync with each other at the resolution of one bar.

 ## System Requirements

-- MacOS 11.0+
+- macOS 11.0+

+## Building and Running

+Open the XCode project and run the `Run` action.

+## Usage

+### MIDI Setup

+Once you have at least one MIDI controller plugged in, just choose it from the dropdown list at the top of the app.

+### Controls

+**MIDI Note Mapping:**
+- C2 (note 48) → Sample slot 1
+- C#2 (note 49) → Sample slot 2
+- ...
+- D#3 (note 63) → Sample slot 16

+MIDI notes queue their respective loops to start playing from the beginning of the loop at the start of the next bar.
+MIDI notes on already-playing loops will immediately pause the loop.

+**Mouse Controls:**

+Click sample slots to achieve the same effect as triggering them via MIDI.

-## App design
+## App Design

 My initial idea was to implement something similar to Native Instruments's Battery, or Ableton's Drum Rack.
 However, the spec designates that MIDI assignments should `Start/Stop Samples`.
 Toggling playstates didn't make sense to me for a "sampler" instrument that plays one-shots, so I decided to make the application work with loops and act more like Ableton's clip view.

-After looking through some samples at add as stock samples, it quickly dawned on me that triggering clips won't lead to any decent-sounding results without playback sync.
+After looking through some samples to add as stock samples, it quickly dawned on me that triggering clips won't lead to any decent-sounding results without playback sync.
 Implementing dynamic BPM and sample stretching felt way out of scope for the project, so I went with fixed length samples to avoid the need for timestretching.
 I picked an 8 bar section from one of my original tracks and bounced the 15 stems that were playing.

-To implement phrase syncing, I `INSERT PHRASE SYNCING STRATEGY HERE`.
+`TransportClock` acts similarly to Ableton's metronome, providing a source of truth for the individual sample slots and where we are in the bar.
+This means that even when no samples are playing, the first sample that starts will wait for the `TransportClock`'s timing.
+Ideally, if nothing's playing, the first loop will trigger immediately.
+However, the sync aspect of this already felt like a lot of extra scope, so I left it as-is.

+## Architecture

+### Model

+The heart of the app is a `SampleBank` that houses a number of `SampleSlot`s.
+The `SampleSlot`s are responsible for hodling stock samples and scheduling their audio into the slot's `AVAudioPlayerNode`.
+A `SampleSlot` also reports its play state, play progress, and sample name to the `SampleSlotView`.
+The `SampleBank` mainly exists to conveniently encapsulate its `SampleSlot`s.

+### MIDI

+MIDI handling is split into two classes: `MIDIController` and `MIDIInput`. `MIDIController` is minimal, and mainly responsible for connecting `MIDIInput` and `SampleBank` so that MIDI events can play and stop samples.

+`MIDIInput` does the bulk of MIDI handling.
+It's responsible for listening to a specific MIDI source and sending the source's MIDI events to `MIDIController`.
+MIDI events are written to a lock-free ringbuffer to stay realtime-safe.
+The ringbuffer is then consumed by a separate thread, which handles MIDI events and ultimately schedules `SampleSlot` audio buffers into the `AVAudioEngine`.

+## Testing

+To run tests, open the XCode project and run the `Test` action.

-## Limitations and assumptions
+## Limitations and Assumptions

 - The app loads the stock samples and connects its slots to the audio engine on startup.
 Dynamic loading of user samples isn't supported (from the spec: `Audio content may be fixed`).
 - As mentioned in the `App Design` section, only stock samples that are exactly 8 bars at 128 BPM are supported to maintain tempo and bar-level phrase sync.